efournier92/Notes/Video/FFmpeg/FFmpeg.md

 - [Compile From Source](#compile-from-source)

 ## Overview
-[FFmpeg](https://www.ffmpeg.org/) is the coolest and most obscurely ubiquitous tool I've ever happened upon.
+[FFmpeg](https://www.ffmpeg.org/) is the coolest and most obscurely-ubiquitous tool I've ever happened upon.
 It's the engine running behind the vast majority of open-source tools for video editing and encoding.
 Clever [CLI](https://en.wikipedia.org/wiki/Command-line_interface) commands can invoke virtually any video editing process.
 Below are some of the commands I use most often.

 ## Batch Conversion